a hand holding a guitar

 • Equipment generating electricity (or heat and electricity) from nuclear fission, without the capacity limits or pre-assembled component restrictions applicable to the Clean Technology ITC;

-• Concentrated solar energy equipment used to generate electricity;
+• Concentrated solar energy equipment used to generate electricity exclusively from concentrated sunlight;

 • Systems that produce electricity (or electricity and heat) from waste biomass;